 Asterdale Primary School does not tolerate bullying of any kind.
-If we discover that bullying or intimidation are taking place, we act immediately to stop any further occurrences of such behaviour.
+If we discover that bullying or intimidation is taking place; we act immediately to stop any further occurrences of such behaviour.
 We do everything in our power to ensure that all children attend school free from fear (See Anti-Bullying Policy).